-The Neighbourhood Plan allocates land for approximately 9 new dwellings on land off Gregory Walk, as shown on the Proposals Map.
+The Neighbourhood Plan allocates land for approximately 9, and no fewer than 6, new dwellings on land off Gregory Walk, as shown on the Proposals Map.
 Development proposals will be supported, provided the scheme:

-- 1. makes provision for the retention of the existing dwelling and for 1, 2 and/or 3 bedroom dwellings located entirely within the development boundary of Sedlescombe; - 2. is accessed from Gregory Walk; - 3. comprises a layout and building orientation that does not harm the amenities of adjoining dwellings by way of overlooking; - 4. avoids damaging the habitat of the River Brede and the adjoining river bank and protects the river's wildlife corridors; - 5. retains the existing hedges on its boundaries; and - 6. implements appropriate restoration to the adjoining River Brede, to the satisfaction of the Environment Agency. - 65.
+- makes provision for the retention of the existing dwelling, if practicable, and for 1, 2 and/or 3 bedroom dwellings located entirely within the development boundary of Sedlescombe; - 2. is accessed from Gregory Walk; - 3. comprises a layout and building orientation that does not harm the amenities of adjoining dwellings by way of overlooking; - 4. avoids damaging the habitat of the River Brede and the adjoining river bank and protects the river's wildlife corridors; - 5. retains the existing hedges on its boundaries; and - 6. implements appropriate restoration to the adjoining River Brede, to the satisfaction of the Environment Agency. - 65.
 This policy allocates land on the southern edge of the village for a small housing scheme which is entirely within the modified Sedlescombe Development Boundary and so is consistent with Policy 1 and with a number of relevant policies of the RLPCS. - 66.
 The established settlement pattern of Sedlescombe will be maintained as the proposed site is close to, and a natural extension of, the existing small Gregory Walk development.
-Further work has been done since 2014 to show an indicative layout (see the Site Assessments Report), hence the policy now makes provision for approximately nine new homes, which is slightly more than the provision made in the 2014 Plan.
+Further work has been done since 2014 to show an indicative layout (see the Site Assessments Report), hence the policy now makes provision for approximately nine, and no fewer than six, new homes, which is slightly more than the provision made in the 2014 Plan.
 The site is close to public transport and within a short walking distance of village amenities.
 The policy makes provision for a range of housing types on the site in accordance to meet the needs of local people. - 67.
 Despite being close to the River Brede, the Environment Agency has re-assessed the site and has agreed that the entire site within the development boundary is within Flood Risk Zone 1.
 The policy therefore complies with the sequential test to avoid developing areas at risk of flooding in accordance with policy EN6 of the RLPCS and with NPPF paragraph 100.
-The flood risk assessment of a future planning application will be expected to include a sustainable drainage strategy for the site. - 68.
-The policy includes provision for ensuring that the important habitat of the River Brede and its wildlife corridors are safeguarded in accordance with Policy EN5 of the RLPCS and with NPPF paragraph 117.
-Security/amenity lighting must be kept to a low level and directed away from the river in order to conserve protected fish species, i.e. European eel, river lamprey, trout and bullhead.
-Any backscatter on to the river must be limited by shields.
-The Environment Agency has also requested that, where possible, river restoration work should be implemented at the time of the development in accordance with guidance i.e. the Waterbody Summary Sheet for the River Brede and RESTORE'S "Rivers by Design: Rethinking development river restoration".
-The policy will also ensure that a key landscape feature, i.e. the mature hedges on the boundary, is protected in accordance with policy EN1 of the RLPCS and with NPPF paragraphs 109 and 115.
+The flood risk assessment of a future planning application will be expected to include a sustainable drainage strategy for the site.